scaleway/serverless-functions-python/README.md

 $ curl -X POST http://localhost:8080
 > Invalid method!
 ```

 ## 🚀 Features

-This repository aims to provide the best experience: **local testing, utils, documentation etc...**
+This repository aims to provide a better experience on **local testing, utils, and documentation**
-additionally we love to share things with the community and we want to expose receipts to the public.
-That's why
-we make our framework publicly available to help the community!

 ### 🏡 Local testing